tyage/slack-patron/README.md

 ## 2-A. Deploy with docker

-If you want to deploy with docker, what you should do is just type these command!
+To deploy with docker, just run these commands!

 ```sh
 $ docker-compose up -d